-Dr. Schafer has served as a testifying expert about trademark damages, benchmarking the reasonableness of billed charges for health care services, and about the use of cost-benefit analysis in product liability.
+Dr. Schafer has served as a testifying expert about trademark damages, benchmarking the reasonableness of allowed amounts and billed charges for out-of-network health care services, and about the use of cost-benefit analysis in product liability.
 She has been an expert witness with the National Institute for Trial Advocacy (NITA) and the Trial Advocacy Group.
 As a consulting expert, Dr. Schafer has provided analysis in antitrust and intellectual property cases on issues such as market pricing, competition, market power, common impact, reasonable royalties, and by constructing financial and econometric damages models.
 Additionally, Dr, Schafer has valued trade secrets and monitored the viability and competitiveness of business divestitures of merging multinational firms as part of compliance with structural remedies for the U.S. Federal Trade Commission, the European Commission, and the German Bundeskartellamt (Federal Cartel Office), about which she has published in Executive Counsel magazine.

 In addition to consulting, Dr. Schafer has taught microeconomics at The Wharton School of Business, University of Pennsylvania and the McDonough School of Business at Georgetown University.